 After you’ve published the job ad, wait for about 12-24 hours to see how well your ads are performing.
 Aim for:

 - High Relevance Score

 - High numbers of link clicks & Landing Page Views

 If you’re not happy with the results, simply change either the targeting, message or visuals, and try again.

 Step 7: Manual candidate sourcing on Facebook

 The last option is the good old manual sourcing.
-Compared to running ads or sharing your job posts on Facebook groups, manual sourcing is definitely a lot more time consuming, but it’s completely free and might give you incredible results.
+Compared to running ads or sharing your job posts on Facebook groups, manual sourcing is definitely a lot more time-consuming, but it’s completely free and might give you incredible results.

 The beauty here is that you can set up pretty precise queries for your search.
-For example, you can search things like:
+For example, you can search for things like: